 Germany was one of the first countries to officially recognise and establish diplomatic relations with the Republic of Kosovo after the country declared its independence in 2008.
 Furthermore, the Government and people of Kosovo have not forgotten that Germany took in hundreds of thousands of refugees from Kosovo before and during the 1998/99 conflict, or that from 1999 onwards it helped with reconstruction efforts, initially through emergency relief measures and shortly afterwards by commencing development cooperation.

 There has been a Goethe-Zentrum in Pristina since 2018.
 In addition, the German Embassy in Pristina handles a substantial portion of the cultural work, including scholarship and further-education programmes, concerts and exhibitions.
-German culture invariably meets with a warm response in Kosovo, as evidenced by the annual Days of the German Language, for example.
-A cultural agreement entered into force on 14 June 2013, placing the lively cultural exchange between the two countries on an official footing under international law.
+Along with English, German is the most widely spoken foreign language.
+Indeed, the German language and German culture are popular in Kosovo, as demonstrated by the annual Days of the German Language, for example.
+A cultural agreement entered into force in 2013, placing cultural exchange on an official footing under international law.